jlelong/LaTeX-Workshop-wiki/Install.md

   - Open citation browser, see also [Intellisense for citations](Intellisense#Citations)
   - Count words the `.tex` file.
 It uses the `texcount` utility.
 Use `latex-workshop.texcount.path` to set the path to the `texcount` executable and `latex-workshop.texcount.args` to supply extra arguments.

-If you prefer to access some all the most common actions through a right click menu, set `latex-workshop.showContextMenu` to `true`.
+If you prefer to access some of the most common actions through a right click menu, set `latex-workshop.showContextMenu` to `true`.
 Default is `false`.

 ## Using Docker